-- 5) Click Next in Figure 3-16, and you will come to Network Setting page for furthers configuration. - E. When you choose Client mode, the Wireless Setting page will be shown in Figure 3-17.
+B. When you choose Access Point mode, the Wireless Setting page will be shown in Figure 3-7.

-Figure 3-17 Wireless Settings - Client mode
+Figure 3-7 Wireless Settings - Access Point mode

-- 1) Click Survey, then the window displaying a list of available SSIDs will appear in Figure 3-14. - 2) Find the SSID of the Access Point / Router or WISP, and click Connect in the corresponding row.
-You will then return to the page shown in Figure 3-17. - 3) Select the security mode and enter the password that is the same as on the root AP. - 4) Click Next, you will then come to Network Setting page for furthers configuration. - 5.
-When you have configured Wireless Settings in step 4, The Network Setting page will appear then, shown in Figure 3-18.
+- 1) Create an easy-to-remember name for your wireless network, write it into Wireless Network Name(SSID). - 2) Select Most Secure (WPA/WPA2-PSK) encryption mode and enter a password below to prevent unauthorized access to your AP. - 3) Click Next, you will then come to Network Setting page for furthers configuration. - 5.
+When you have configured Wireless Settings in step 4, The Network Setting page will appear then, shown in Figure 3-8.
 It is recommended that you keep the default settings on this page.

-Figure 3-18 Network Settings
+Figure 3-8 Network Settings

 - 1. These settings are only for basic wireless parameters, for advanced settings, please refer to Section 4.7 Wireless. - 2.
 To change to another mode, please refer to T3 in Troubleshooting to assign a static IP address 192.168.0.100 for your computer first before logging in the management page. - 6.
 Click the Next button.
 You will then see the Finish page.
-Here takes the settings for Access Point mode for example. - ➢ Because there is something changed of the configuration, you will see the Finish page as shown in Figure 3-19.
+Here takes the settings for Access Point mode for example.

+Because there is something changed of the configuration, you will see the Finish page as shown in Figure 3-9.
 Check your settings and click Save to save your settings for future reference.

-Figure 3-19 Quick Setup - Finish
+Figure 3-9 Quick Setup - Finish